TinySpins/Contour42/README.md

 ### Prerequisites
-- A workspace containing contours exported from the cvi42 software, the file extension should be .cvi42wsx
+- An exported workspace with file extension .cvi42wsx
 - Python 3